 - 1. Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - 2.
-Ability to function on multidisciplinary teams. - 3.
-Understanding of professional and ethical responsibility. - 4.
-Ability to communicate effectively. - 5.
-Broad education, as necessary to understand the impact of professional solutions in a global, economic, environmental, and societal context. - 6.
+Apply their understanding of sustainability conceptual frameworks to selection of a sustainability-related challenge and subsequent definition of requirements for a solution to that challenge. - 3.
+Ability to function on multidisciplinary teams. - 4.
+Understanding of professional and ethical responsibility. - 5.
+Ability to communicate effectively. - 6.
+Broad education, as necessary to understand the impact of professional solutions in a global, economic, environmental, and societal context. - 7.
 Knowledge of contemporary issues.